How to use 'if' in Python

 Improper indentation in nested if blocks

-Python's reliance on indentation for structure is one of its defining features, but it's also a common source of errors, especially in nested conditionals.
-A misplaced space can attach a block of code to the wrong condition, completely changing your program's flow.
+Since Python uses whitespace to define structure, improper indentation is a common source of errors, especially in nested if statements.
+A misplaced else block, for instance, can attach to the wrong if statement, completely altering your program's flow.

 Forgetting to use == for equality comparison